Table of Contents

 Modern Inland Waterway Networks

-While ocean shipping dominates global trade, inland waterways remain critical for domestic and regional commerce.
-Europe's Rhine-Main-Danube corridor connects the North Sea to the Black Sea, linking 15 countries and serving as a backbone for European industry.
-The Rhine alone moves over 300 million tons of cargo per year, including coal, chemicals, and construction materials, supporting an estimated 1.5 million jobs and contributing roughly €80 billion annually to the region's GDP.
-Similarly, China's Yangtze River Economic Belt, which includes the Yangtze River and its tributaries, accounts for over 40% of China's GDP and is the engine of the country's manufacturing export machine.
-These examples demonstrate that modern waterways are not relics of the past—they are high-volume, high-value infrastructure assets that require ongoing investment and management.
+While ocean shipping dominates global trade, inland waterways remain indispensable for regional commerce and supply chains.
+Europe's Rhine-Main-Danube corridor, for instance, links the North Sea to the Black Sea, connecting 15 countries and serving as the backbone of European industry.
+The Rhine alone moves over 300 million tons of cargo annually, including coal, chemicals, and construction materials, supporting an estimated 1.5 million jobs and contributing roughly €80 billion each year to the regional GDP.

 Case Studies: The Rhine, the Yangtze, and the Mississippi